gitansha/womendevssg/src/content/members/member.md

 bio: "This is my bio."
 core: false
 ally: false          # Set to true ONLY if you are an ally (non-woman member)
+volunteer: false     # Set to true if you are a volunteer
 socials:
   - name: "LinkedIn"
     href: "https://www.linkedin.com/in/victoria2666/"